kalenjordan/magento-twigmail/Readme.md

 To Do
 -----

-Need to implement the autoloader better - it's downright [ugly](https://github.com/kalenjordan/magento-twigmail/blob/master/app/code/community/Clean/TwigMail/Model/Email/Template.php#L3) right now.

-Haven't quite worked out yet how best to allow template overrides to happen.
+  - Haven't quite worked out yet how best to allow template overrides to happen.
 Should be possible by just overriding the email template config node, but overriding using transactional email templates in the databse isn't possible yet.

-I tend to like managing email copy in the code base though, so it wasn't a huge priority for me.
+  - I tend to like managing email copy in the code base though, so it wasn't a huge priority for me.